CarolineTracy/CarolineTracy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;✦ &nbsp;Machine Learning and AI

 **Projects in my GitHub**
+&nbsp;&nbsp;&nbsp;&nbsp;✰ &nbsp;**Cell Tracking**: A software that processes cell movement videos and produces a variety of quantitative outputs for use by Wesleyan University's Mitchel Lab, a biology research laboratory.
+The lab uses these outputs to map the rules governing the movements of cell groups and to support cancer research.

 &nbsp;&nbsp;&nbsp;&nbsp;✰ &nbsp;**TicTacToe AI**: An AI I created that you can play TicTacToe against.
 Created using Standard ML.